djog/minecraft_quest/README.md

 ### I dont have Minecraft

 Then you cannot participate

-### I dont have Minecraft Java
+### I dont have Minecraft Java but I have bedrock

 You can still participate!
-Ask someone on Discord for the bedrock credentials
+You can join the mcquest server on any bedrock platform.

 ### Whats the age limit?